 Once you’ve set your core values, re-enforce them throughout your operations.
 This will help to create a place where people are excited to go to work.
 And don’t shy away from asking for feedback from your employees.
 You can gain valuable insight on where improvements can be made and what your hotel does well, and make adjustments where you need to.

-One of the reasons STEM jobs are in high demand is because of the promise of career growth.
 Job seekers want to work for an organization that values their professional progress.
-An average of 81% of Gen Z and Millennial respondents to our 2021 State of Hiring report said the mention of career progression is important to them when deciding to apply for a new role.
+In our 2023 State of Hospitality Hiring Report, we found that the second highest priority for hospitality job seekers is the opportunity for career growth.
 So focus on your employees’ opportunities for advancement and you’ll attract young people excited about growing their careers.

 Look internally at your employees and interview those who have moved around.
 Feature testimonials from these employees on your career site to show that internal mobility is common and supported.